Conditional Sig-Wasserstein GANs for Time Series Generation: Abstract

 \section{Abstract}

 Generative adversarial networks (GANs) have been extremely successful in generating samples, from seemingly high dimensional probability measures.
 However, these methods struggle to capture the temporal dependence of joint probability distributions induced by time-series data.
 Furthermore, long time-series data streams hugely increase the dimension of the target space, which may render generative modelling infeasible.
-To overcome these challenges, we integrate GANs with mathematically principled and efficient path feature extraction called the signature of a path.
+To overcome these challenges, motivated by the autoregressive models in econometric, we are interested in the conditional distribution of future time series given the past information.
+We propose the generic conditional Sig-WGAN framework by integrating Wasserstein-GANs (WGANs) with mathematically principled and efficient path feature extraction called the signature of a path.
 The signature of a path is a graded sequence of statistics that provides a universal description for a stream of data, and its expected value characterises the law of the time-series model.
-In particular, we a develop new metric, (conditional) Sig-$W_1$, that captures the (conditional) joint law of time series models, and use it as a discriminator.
+In particular, we develop the conditional Sig-$W_1$ metric, that captures the conditional joint law of time series models, and use it as a discriminator.
 The signature feature space enables the explicit representation of the proposed discriminators which alleviates the need for expensive training.
-Furthermore, we develop a novel generator, called the conditional AR-FNN, which is designed to capture the temporal dependence of time series and can be efficiently trained.
 We validate our method on both synthetic and empirical dataset and observe that our method consistently and significantly outperforms state-of-the-art benchmarks with respect to measures of similarity and predictive ability.

-\section{Introduction}

-Time-series data streams are often not stationary, which means that one may only have a relative small sample sets of data with the same joint probability distribution.
-In addition there are only a few data points far out in the tails of the probability distribution (e.g financial crash, pandemic), which makes robust training of data hungry algorithms infeasible.
-It is therefore critical to research methods for synthesising time-series datasets that exhibit the same properties as the real data.
-Such synthetic datasets can facilitate testing and validation of data-driven products and enable data sharing by respecting the demand for privacy constrains.
-See \cite{assefagenerating,bellovin2019privacy} for the overview of the applications and challenges for synthetic data generation.
+\section{INTRODUCTION}